Class Attendance and Examinations

 Students are expected to attend all their scheduled classes.
 College work requires regular class attendance as well as careful preparation.
 Specific policies regarding class attendance are the prerogative of individual faculty members.
 Faculty shall inform each class in writing at the beginning of the course regarding the effect of absences on the determination of grades.

 The student is expected to carry out all assigned work and to take examinations at the class period designated by the instructor.
-Failure to carry out these assignments or to take examinations at the designated times may result in an appropriate reduction in grade, except as provided below.
+Failure to carry out these assignments or to take examinations at the designated times may result in an appropriate reduction in grade, except as provided in paragraph 4 below.

 Instructors shall determine the policy regarding grading which they feel is best for the course.
 This policy shall be presented to the class, in writing, at the beginning of the term and will govern the actions of the instructor in the course.

-Arrangement to make up missed major examinations (e.g. hour exams, midterm exams) due to properly authorized excused absences (as defined by the Student Policy eHandbook) shall be initiated by the student within one week from the end of the period of the excused absence.
-Normally, a make-up exam shall occur within two weeks from the time that the student initiates arrangements for it.
+Arrangement to make up missed major examinations (e.g., hour exams, midterm exams) due to properly authorized excused absences shall be initiated by the student as soon as possible but no later than one week from the end of the period of the excused absence.
+Normally, a make- up exam shall occur within one week from the time that the student initiates arrangements for it.
 Instructors are encouraged to refrain from giving make-up examinations during the last three days prior to the first day of final examinations.
 The format of make-up exams and opportunities for students to make up work other than major examinations are at the discretion of the instructor whose make-up policies should be stated in writing at the beginning of the term.
 Instructors are expected to excuse absences for:

 - Illness of the student or serious illness of a member of the student’s immediate family.
 The instructor may request appropriate verification.